FutureBasic Logo

 Note

-If _bitPos is a symbolic constant name, then you can use _bitPos% (note the "%") as a synonym for bit(_bitPos).
+If _myBitPosition is the constant name, then you can use _myBitPosition% (note the "%") as a synonym for bit(bitPos).

-The following expression evaluates as _zTrue (-1) if bit "n" is set in testValue&:
+The following expression evaluates as _true (1) if bit "n" is set in testValue:

 (testValue and bit(n)) != 0